danny0ceanCA/invoice_agent/README.md

 ## Development seed data

 - Run `python seed_dev_data.py` to create the demo vendor and user in your local database.
-  The script prints the `X-User-Id` header value required when calling protected endpoints such as `/api/jobs` or `/api/invoices/generate`.
+  Optionally set `AUTH0_DEMO_SUB` to link the seeded user to an Auth0 identity.
-- If the API server is already running you can also call `POST /api/admin/seed` to seed the same records and receive the header value in the JSON response.
+- If the API server is already running you can also call `POST /api/admin/seed` to seed the same records; the response now includes the linked Auth0 subject when present.

-After seeding, include the returned `X-User-Id` header in your automation or API clients so the requests are authenticated against the demo user.
+After seeding, use Auth0-issued access tokens when calling protected endpoints such as `/api/jobs` or `/api/invoices/generate`.

 ## Next Steps

-- Implement Auth0 JWT validation middleware.
+- Configure automated jobs to update Auth0-linked profiles with additional vendor metadata.
 - Flesh out the processing pipeline connecting uploads, Redis queues, S3 storage, and PDF generation.
 - Add Alembic migrations and seed data commands.